cgerson/cgerson.github.io/_posts/2015-07-27-Little-Things.md

 Python's <a href="https://pyformat.info/" target="_blank">formatting method</a> is my favorite code discovery of the week.
 And it's only Monday.

-The formatter responds to replacement fields surrounded by curly braces inside a string.
+The formatter responds to replacement fields surrounded by curly braces, enveloped in a string.
 Call the "format" method on the string, specifying which values to place inside those curly braces and ta-da, beauty.

 You can even define your own formatting object.
 Here's an example to help format one of life's most <a href="https://en.wikipedia.org/wiki/List_of_minor_The_Hitchhiker%27s_Guide_to_the_Galaxy_characters#Deep_Thought" target="_blank">difficult questions</a>: